Of blind spots on the left and rightWritten by Subby Szterszky

 “We welcome people who don’t look like us,” he wrote, “as long as they think like us.”

 He urged progressives to embrace true diversity at an ideological and intellectual level.
 Otherwise, he warned, “When perspectives are unrepresented in discussions, when some kinds of thinkers aren’t at the table, classrooms become echo chambers rather than sounding boards – and we all lose.”

-Kristof went on to admit that his liberal readers had made his point for him with their smug reactions to his first article and earlier social media posts.
-“You don’t diversify with idiots,” wrote one.
+Kristof recounted in his second article how his liberal readers had made his point for him with their smug reactions to his first piece, as well as to some of his earlier social media posts.
+“You don’t diversify with idiots,” wrote one reader.
 “The truth has a liberal slant,” claimed another.
-“Much of the ‘conservative’ worldview consists of ideas that are known empirically to be false,” said a third.
+“Much of the ‘conservative’ world view consists of ideas that are known empirically to be false,” said a third.

 On the right: Cultural paranoia

 One of the most persistent – some might say pernicious – trends in popular entertainment over the past few years has been the sub-genre of the so-called zombie apocalypse.
 A dwindling band of survivors, holed up in a farmhouse or shopping mall, fights a bleak battle against extinction at the hands (and slavering jaws) of the encroaching zombie hordes.

 This siege mentality has uncomfortable parallels with the way many conservatives – and some evangelicals – view the world.
 In the face of growing liberal cultural dominance, they’ve retreated to their own safe spaces, surrounded only by those who agree with them.
 Like the liberals, they prefer the comfort of their echo chambers to the sounding board of genuine public discourse.
 They see themselves as a beleaguered minority, holding out against a hostile culture that’s ever conspiring to bring them down.
 As a result, they’re deeply distrustful of sources from outside their tribe, while embracing uncritically any snippet of opinion that affirms their position.